omsmith/small-commits-workshop/docs/slides.md

 ---

+class: center, middle

-# Exercise 2: Let's add a new feature
+# Exercise 2

-* You're hopefully familiar with Users after Exercise #1.
+Hopefully you're familiar with Users after Exercise #1.

-* Now we're going to expand some functionality to include user information.
+Let's build on that.

 ---